TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lesson.md

 * Show a demo of a completed project.
 * Go over specific design considerations from the project spec:
 * Introduce the concept of global variables and how they will be useful here.
-* Identify the importance of the "User Pocket" and how to use a list along with `append` and `remove` for this information.
+* Identify the importance of the "User Pocket" (inventory) and how to use a list along with `append` and `remove` for this information.

 ### 3. Design

 * Have students stay at their desks and write down what lists they'll need.
-* They should break up the project into parts: parsing user input, keeping track of players position, returning what is at the player's position.
+* They should break up the project into parts: parsing user input, keeping track of player's position, returning what is at the player's position.

 ### 4. Debrief/Review